ShihabIslam789/BlueTeamLabs/BrowserForensics-Cryptominer/README.md

 # Question 7

-The public kety can be found in the variable miner within the parenthesis
+The public key can be found in the variable miner within the parenthesis

 # Question 8